 Welcome!

 Our Movement Disorders Center was recognized as a Parkinson’s Foundation Center of Excellence in 2019.
-The Center is a Huntington’s Disease Center of Excellence (designated in 2015) and a Lewy Body Dementia Research Center of Excellence (designated in 2017).
+The Center is a a Huntington’s Disease Center of Excellences (designated in 2105) and a Lewy Body Dementia Research Center of Excellence (designated in 2017).

 Trevor Hawkins, MD serves as the program director and is dedicated to the education of fellows.
-Highlighting his focus on education, Dr. Hawkins is the Clinical Speciality Director for the Department of Neurology.
-He also serves on the Residency Clinical Competency Committee and is the head of Movement Disorders Center Education.
+Highlighting his focus on education, Dr. Hawkins is the Clinical Specialty Director for the Department of Neurology.
+He also serves on the Residency Clinical Competency Committee and is the head of Movement Disorders Center Education initiatives.
 Dr. Hawkins was selected as the Medical Student Teacher of the Year in 2020.

-About CU Anschutz & the Movement Disorders Center
+About the University of Colorado Movement Disorders Center

-CU Anschutz is one of the world’s newest education, research, and patient care facilities and is the largest academic health center from Chicago to the West Coast, north of Texas.
-The Anschutz Medical Campus is home to two of the top hospitals in the nation: University of Colorado Hospital and Children’s Hospital Colorado.
+The Anschutz Medical Campus is home to two of the top hospitals in the nation: University of Colorado Hospital and Children’s Hospital Colorado

 Our center values a multi-disciplinary approach to patient care.
 The team works closely with a variety of subspecialists in clinic and educating trainees.
 These specialties include neurosurgeons, neuro-ophthalmologists, behavioral specialists, neuro-palliative care specialists, neuropsychologists, rehabilitation specialists, neuroradiologists, physical therapists, occupational therapists, and speech therapists.

 The Movement Disorders Center is home to a very busy advanced therapies program with an experienced and collaborative team of experts.
-The University of Colorado Advanced Therapies for Movement Disorders (CUATMD) offers deep brain stimulation (DBS), Carbidopa-Levodopa enteral suspension (CLES), and MRI-guided focused ultrasound (MRgFUS).
-This year, our team placed 83 leads in 45 unique patients through the DBS program.
+The University of Colorado Advanced Therapies for Movement Disorders (CUATMD) offers deep brain stimulation (DBS), Carbidopa-Levodopa enteral suspension (CLES), and MRI-guided focused ultrasound (MgFUS).
+This year our team placed 83 leads in 45 unique patients through the DBS program.

 Clinical Rotations